fernandamarr/GifTastic/README.md

 # GifTastic

-1. A GifTastic app of  cartoons.
-The app takes the topic of 90's cartoons and creates buttons.
+1. A GifTastic app of  emotions.
+The app takes the topic of emotions and creates buttons.

 2. The user clicks on a button to use the app.
 When the button is clicked,the page grabs 10 static non-animated gif images from the GIPHY API and places them on the page.